-- Sample (ExampleTable)
+- Data Sample

-- Remaining Examples (ExampleTable)
+- Remaining Data

-Sampling may be stratified: if input data contains a class, sampling will try to match its class distribution in the output data sets.
+- If input data contains a class, sampling will try to match its class distribution in the output data sets.

-Several types of sampling are supported.
-Random sampling can draw a fixed number of instances or create a data set with a size set as a proportion of instances from the input data set.
+- Random sampling can draw a fixed number of instances or create a data set with a size set as a proportion of instances from the input data set.
 In repeated sampling, an data instance may be included in a sampled data several times (like in bootstrap).